ananyasinha-1/NexTT/CONTRIBUTION.md

 * Provide detailed steps to reproduce bugs.
 * Include screenshots when applicable.

-Thank you for contributing to NexTT:Smart Campus!
+Thank you for contributing to NexTT: Smart Campus!